stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 17 (P3L4) - Text Browser Exercise (Arch).md

 _When a user event takes place, such as moving the ScrollBar handle, invariants within the TextBrowser are temporarily broken.
 When a user scrolls, which if the three invariants might break?_

 `displaysDocument` could be broken during scrolling.

+### Centralized Strategy Quiz

+_Which of the 3 invariant maintenance strategies is the most centralized?_

+Mediated responsibility since it can handle invariants in a single, highly cohesive location.